 Matthews v.
 Kountze ISD – We filed a petition asking the Supreme Court of Texas to protect the religious liberty and free speech rights of the Kountze cheerleaders and guarantee their right to display religious messages on run-through banners at Kountze ISD sporting events.
 The Supreme Court has requested further briefing.
 Please pray for favor as the Texas Supreme Court decides whether to accept this case for review.

 Chaplain Wes Modder v.
 U.S. Navy – We are representing U.S. Navy Chaplain Wes Modder whom Navy officials are threatening with a career-ending punishment because of the faith-based views he expressed in private one-on-one counseling sessions with sailors and marines.
 Navy officials requested that Chaplain Modder be barred from promotion, fired from his job as chaplain, and brought before a military Board of Inquiry, where he could be forced out of the Navy.
 Modder is only months away from his twentieth anniversary of active military service.
-Earlier this month, Navy officials declined Chaplain Modder’s request for religious accommodation.
-Moreover, they have issued a no contact order barring him from ministering to sailors and marines under his care.
 Please pray for wisdom and favor as we assist Chaplain Modder.